 Texas Cybersecurity Council

-The Texas Cybersecurity Council was created by the Department of Information Resources to develop enduring partnerships between private industry and public sector organizations to ensure that critical infrastructure and sensitive information are protected, to develop an exemplary cybersecurity workforce to protect technology resources from increasing threats, and develop strategies and solutions that ensure that Texas continues to lead in areas of cybersecurity at a national level.
+The Texas Cybersecurity Council was created by DIR to develop enduring partnerships between private industry and public sector organizations to ensure that critical infrastructure and sensitive information are protected, to develop a cybersecurity workforce to protect technology resources from increasing threats, and develop strategies and solutions that ensure that Texas continues to lead in areas of cybersecurity.

-The objectives of the Texas Cybersecurity Council include:
+The objectives of the Texas Cybersecurity Council are in accordance with Texas Government Code and include:

 TCEEDC 2012 Report, "Building a More Secure and Prosperous Texas" – PDF (1,716 KB)

 The Texas Cybersecurity Council relies on new and established programs to support the goal of developing a cybersecurity workforce.

 CyberPatriot, a youth cyber education program, was developed by the Air Force Association (AFA) to educate children and young adults about cyber and prepare them for careers in cybersecurity and similar fields.
 This program offers highly competitive national competitions, camps and elementary school programs educating students about online hygiene and preparing them for the future of cyber.